I am aware that my anxiety makes me look like I think I’m better than everyone else.

 I just don’t talk a lot and I don’t often engage in conversations.

-And that’s not because I think I’m smarter and better than the rest or because I think they’re not worth my attention, but because I think I’m not worth theirs.
+And that’s not because I think I’m smarter and better than the rest or because I don’t think anyone is worth my attention, but because I think I’m not worth theirs.

 Yes, I think I’m not good enough so that someone would talk to me.